Mindfulness Meditation - The Technique

 - In another research conducted in 2006, it was observed that meditation can help reduce activity of sympathetic nervous system and increasing activity of parasympathetic nervous system.
 This helps to induce relaxation and reduce arousal.

-- Meditation has also been known to improve the immune response, espeically in cases of individuals suffering from chronic ailments.
+- Meditation has also been known to improve the immune response, especially in cases of individuals suffering from chronic ailments such as asthma, irritable bowel syndrome and arthritis.

 - Lie down comfortably and focus on your breath for 2 minutes; scrutinize your body for areas of stress and worry.